-- ▲ The tires and rims should always be serviced or changed by trained personnel using the correct tools and procedures.
-For details of procedures, contact your HYUNDAI dealer or tire repair shop. - ▲ If there is any deformation, damage, or wear of the rim, or any doubt about the condition, always replace the rim.
+- ⚠ The tires are under high inflation pressure, so failure to follow the correct procedures when changing or servicing tires and rims could cause the tire to explode, causing serious injury or damage.
+The tires and rims should always be serviced or changed by trained personnel using the correct tools and procedures.
+For details of procedures, contact your HYUNDAI dealer or tire repair shop. - ♠ If there is any deformation, damage, or wear of the rim, or any doubt about the condition, always replace the rim.
 Never try repairing, welding, or heating.